 Ottawa Ankle Rule

-The Ottawa ankle rule should be applied to all patients aged 2 and older with ankle or midfoot pain/tenderness in the setting of trauma.
+Patients ≥2 years old with ankle or midfoot pain/tenderness in the setting of trauma.

 - Rules have been prospectively validated on multiple occasions in different populations and in both children and adults.

 - Sensitivities range from the high 90-100% range for “clinically significant” ankle and midfoot fractures, defined as fracture or avulsion >3 mm.

 - Specificities are approximately 41% for the ankle and 79% for the foot, though the rule is not designed or intended for specific diagnosis.

 - The Ottawa Ankle Rule is useful for ruling out fracture (high sensitivity), but poor for ruling in fractures (many false positives).

 Tips from the creators at University of Ottawa: